paul-grassi/800-63-3/sp800-63-2/chap4_model.md

 a system component meeting assurance Level 2 rather than attacking those meeting assurance Level 3.
 (See Sections 5 through 9 for information on assurance levels for each area.)

+---
+**Footnotes**

+<a name="note4">4</a>: Note that [FIPS 201] permits authorized pseudonyms in limited cases and does not differentiate between credentials using authorized pseudonyms.
+Nothing in these guidelines should be interpreted as contravening the contents of the FIPS or constraining the use of these authorized pseudonymous credentials.
+See Appendix B for the level of PIV credentials.

+<a name="note5">5</a>: CSPs may be required to maintain this information beyond the lifetime of the credential to support auditing or satisfy archiving requirements.

+<a name="note6">6</a>: Many assertion protocols require assertions to be forwarded through the Claimant’s local system before reaching the Relying Party.
+For Details, see Section 10.

+<a name="note7">7</a>: The stipulation that every token contains a secret is specific to these E-authentication guidelines.
+As noted elsewhere authentication techniques where the token does not contain a secret may be applicable to authentication problems in other environments (e.g., physical access).

+<a name="note8">8</a>: There are specific requirements that agencies must follow when implementing cookies.
+See OMB Memorandum M-10-22, OMB Guidance for Online Use of Web Measurement and Customization Technologies, available at: http://www.whitehouse.gov/sites/default/files/omb/assets/memoranda_2010/m10-22.pdf as well as OMB Memorandum M-03-22, OMB Guidance for Implementing the Privacy Provisions of the E-Government Act of 2002, available at: http://www.whitehouse.gov/omb/memoranda/m03-22.html.